 When you consider the different ways to access video online, there are a handful of different technological differences between how various platforms deliver their content.
 Technically, streaming refers to services that access video files from a server somewhere on the internet, and then play the relevant file on your device directly from that remote location.

 Because nothing is stored on your device, it means that you can do cool things like pause a movie on your TV and then continue to watch it on your phone or iPad as you commute to work (so long as you have a solid mobile broadband connection).
 It also allows for technologies like adaptive streaming, which adjusts the quality of the stream based on your connection speed in real time, so that the show will remain playing, even if your connection suddenly gets congested and slows down.
-This is the technology used by Australian streaming services like Netflix, Stan and Foxtel Play, as well as catch up platforms like ABC iview.
+This is the technology used by Australian streaming services like Netflix, Stan and Foxtel Now, as well as catch-up platforms like ABC iview.

 The other main way you can watch video over the internet is to download it to your device before you watch it.
 Services like Playstation Video and Xbox Movies and TV use this method, which has the benefit of reducing the possibility of dropouts should your internet connection be interrupted, or your broadband service get congested by lots of devices accessing at the same time.

 The reality though is that many services combine the two.
 YouTube will buffer your content by downloading the video to your device before playing, only starting playback once there is enough content downloaded to ensure an uninterrupted video. iTunes can work in a similar fashion, too, depending on the device you use to access the content.